 Often prenups are a good idea because most people get married a lot later in life than our forebears did.
 By the time you say “I do” you might have a modest 401K, a chunk of money paid into Social Security, and may even own a home.

 Prenup and postnups don’t only protect your assets.
 They also protect a spouse from taking on undeserved debt.

 A prenup does not need to cause a hang-up

 Asking for a prenup is not a sign you don’t love your significant other.
 It’s not a sign you expect the marriage to fail.
 It’s a sign of maturity, of realism, and of planning in an age when over half of marriages end in divorce.
 People change and needs change.

 In fact, if your intended gets angry over the thought of signing a prenup, that might be a red flag – a warning that you need to reconsider.
 Someone who loves you will want both people to do the right thing for the right reasons, and for it to feel right.

 Sometimes judges dismiss prenups and postnups.
 That can happen when the agreement gives the appearance of being signed under duress, or when the terms of the agreement are inequitable to one side or the other, or when one or both parties failed to disclose all assets and debts at the time the prenup was signed.

 A judge may also fail to honor an agreement that wasn’t filed properly, or that was filed without legal representation on either side.
 So if you plan to use either type of agreement, both you and your significant other will need your own lawyers to make it happen.

-Work with Austin’s Evans Law Group on your prenup or postnup agreement
+Work with Evans Law Group – located in Austin and Bastrop – on your prenup or postnup agreement